kencoenen/cie/README.md

 # CiE Technical Blog

-This is a Hugo blog for The Connected intelligent Enterprise.
+This is a Hugo blog for The Connected intelligent Enterprise (CiE).